ottotsuma/Melvor-Classes-Species/README.md

 ### Guitar Weapon

-The Jester can drop a Guitar which is a new 2H Weapon which requires attack and classes levels to equip.
+The Jester can drop a Guitar which is a new 2H Weapon which requires attack and profile levels to equip.
 The Guitar can be upgraded twice.

 ![Guitars](images/guitar-items.png)